 ''I'm Really Glad That I'm Still Alive in Order to See This''

-- NI Hospice Participant
+- Hospice Participant

-Interviews are conducted around the topic of life review and, after completion, will be combined with unique, participant-oriented music and sound design elements to create unique listening experiences that reflect the stories, life experiences and character of each participant.
+Interviews are conducted around the topic of life review and after completion, will be combined with unique, participant-oriented music and sound design elements to create unique listening experiences that reflect the stories, life experiences and character of each participant.

-As part of this intervention’s delivery method, each individual listening experience is placed in a specially designed and personalised "Memory Box", which can play the the sonic experience via in-built loudspeakers and headphones.
+As part of this intervention’s delivery method, each individual listening experience is placed in a specially designed and personalised "Memory Box", which can play the sonic experience via in-built loudspeakers and headphones.
 The Memory Box reflects the design aesthetic of an old vintage radio and was purpose-built for the project.
-This research project is being conduced in the context of a PhD qualification at the Sonic Arts Research Centre, Queen’s University Belfast, supervised by Professor Pedro Rebelo and Dr Paul Best.
+This research project is being conducted in the context of a PhD qualification at the Sonic Arts Research Centre, Queen’s University Belfast, supervised by Professor Pedro Rebelo and Dr Paul Best.